-Deafblind Intervener Training: Cert
+Deafblind Intervener Training Certificate: Cert

-For online offering, please review our state authorizations to see if this program is offered in your state.
+- Please review our state authorizations to see if this program is offered in your state.

 - International students studying at USU on the F-1 or J-1 visa must have the majority of their classes each semester be face-to-face in order to meet the physical presence requirement to maintain their visa status.
 Students on the F-1 visa must enroll in classes at the Logan or USU Eastern campuses.
 Students on the J-1 visa must enroll in classes at the Logan campus.

 For online offering: